-Swimming is the best exercise if you are concerned about over stressing your joints.
-The buoyance of the water reduces stress on all of the bodies joints.
-When submerged up to the neck water supports 90% of your body and 50% waist deep.
+Swimming is the best exercise if you are concerned about over-stressing your joints.
+The buoyance of the water reduces stress on all of the body's joints.
+When submerged up to the neck water supports 90% of your body and 50% waist-deep.
 Water provides 15 times more resistance than air building muscles and increasing endurance.
 When swimming your limbs and spine expand which relieves painful pressure.
 Swimming is a great form of exercise if you suffer from pain in your back, joints, or musculoskeletal pain.
-Whether you do slow strokes, move around with a floatation device, tread water, or do water aerobics, it's still exercise.
+Whether you do slow strokes, move around with a floatation device, tread water, or do water aerobics, it's still exercising.

 • Improves cardiovascular health

 • Greater muscle strength